Scarlett Johansson Insults Ivanka Trump, Describes Her As Cowardly For Not Criticizing Her Father Publicly

-Scarlett Johansson has Insulted Ivanka Trump by calling her a coward after her comments during an interview with CBS News in which she claims that she criticizes her father privately.
+Scarlett Johansson has insulted Ivanka Trump by calling her a coward after her comments during an interview with CBS News in which she claims that she criticizes her father privately.

-Johansson insulted Ivanka on Saturday Night Live, calling her a coward.
+Johansson insulted Ivanka by calling her a coward.
 Things were initially taken lightly until she unleashed her unfiltered thoughts about President Trump’s daughter.
-Earlier this week, Ivanka was in an interview with Gayle King of CBS News, the first daughter was asked to comment on the claims that she has was complicit.
+Earlier this week, Ivanka sat down for an interview with Gayle King of CBS News, and the first daughter was asked to comment on the claims that she has was complicit.

-#ScarlettJohansson #ScarJo disappointed @IvankaTrump mocking her 4 not being "empowering"while only reason shes famous because shes pretty! pic.twitter.com/TJtn4DmobZ

 “If being complicit is wanting to be a force for good and to make a positive impact, then I’m complicit,” Ivanka stated.

-Ivanka embarrassed by Johansson after claiming to disagree with her father privately

 Scarlett’s criticism of Trump’s daughter had different angles to it.
-During the interview, Ivanka stated that she disagrees with her father sometimes and that she is usually not afraid to criticize him where she feels that criticism is due.
+During the interview, Ivanka stated she disagrees with her father sometimes and that she is usually not afraid to criticize him when she feels that criticism is due.
 However, she prefers to do it privately rather than calling him out in public.
-Johansson was not pleased with this because she felt that she was not courageous enough to stand up to her own values.
+Johansson was not pleased with this because she felt that she was not courageous enough to stand up for her own values.

 “I have to say, it was really baffling.
 And yesterday she said…that she felt that the biggest influence she would have…would be behind closed doors,” said Scarlett.

-Johansson clearly thought that the claims that Ivanka made were outrageous.
+Johansson clearly thought that the claims Ivanka made were outrageous.
 The actress further pointed out that a public advocate has no business advocating away from the public domain.
 She further pointed out that it was old fashioned to think that powerful women should not appear concerned.
-She also did not understand how Trump’s daughter was satisfied to know that her biggest influence would take place behind closed doors.
+She also did not understand how Trump’s daughter was satisfied that her biggest influence would take place behind closed doors.

 #ScarlettJohansson #WITW news Scarlett Johansson "Women in the world Summit" pic.twitter.com/kTlWGj34No